There’s a specific kind of panic that sends you to search.

 "If you need a decision, list A/B with tradeoffs and your call."

-But unspoken conflict doesn’t disappear.
-It just leaks out as sarcasm, withdrawal, “forgetting,” and a slow emotional tax you pay every time you see the person’s name pop up.
+Most people avoid conflict because they're afraid it will become cruelty.
+But unspoken conflict doesn't disappear.
+It just leaks out as sarcasm, withdrawal, "forgetting," and a slow emotional tax you pay every time you see the person's name pop up.
+The executive move is making conflict clean.
+Culture isn't your mission statement.
+It's what gets addressed, what gets avoided, and what becomes normal because no one wanted it to be awkward.

-A clean conflict model (practical, not therapy-coded):
+A clean conflict model:

-Name shared intent (“I want this to work for both of us.”)
+Name shared intent: "I want this to work for both of us."

-Describe facts (observable behavior, specific examples)
+Describe facts: observable behavior, specific examples.

-State impact (cost, delay, trust, stress)
+State impact: cost, delay, trust, stress.

 "When [behavior] happens, the impact is [impact].
 Going forward, I need [request]."